-Roughly half of the world's seven thousand languages are endangered and at risk of extinction.
-These endangered languages constitute an irreplaceable treasure, not only for the communities who speak them, but also for scientists and scholars.
+The broad range of human languages provides an incredible resource for better understanding human behavior and cognition.
+However, roughly half of the world's seven thousand languages are endangered and at risk of extinction.
+These endangered languages constitute an irreplaceable resource, not only for the communities who speak them, but also for scientists and scholars.

-- The great variety of these languages represents a vast, largely unmapped terrain on which linguists, anthropologists, and cognitive scientists can chart the full capabilities and limits of the human mind. - Each endangered language embodies unique local knowledge of the cultures and natural systems in the region in which it is spoken. - These languages are among the few sources of evidence for filling in the record of the human past.
+- The great variety of these languages represents a vast, largely unmapped territory for which linguists, anthropologists, and cognitive scientists can chart the full capabilities and limits of the human mind. - Each endangered language embodies unique local knowledge of the cultures and natural systems in the region in which it is spoken. - These languages are among the few sources of evidence for filling in the record of the human past.

-Since the discipline of linguistics is a responsibility both of the National Science Foundation and of the National Endowment for the Humanities, addressing the imminent loss of linguistic knowledge is a major concern and a priority for both agencies.
+Since the discipline of linguistics is a responsibility both of the National Science Foundation and of the National Endowment for the Humanities, addressing the imminent loss of linguistic and cultural knowledge is a major concern and a priority for both agencies.

-Recent advances in information technology can facilitate prompt and coordinated fieldwork.
-These advances make it possible not only to document endangered languages before they fall silent, but also to integrate and analyze that body of knowledge in unprecedented ways.
+Recent advances in information technology enable novel approaches to language infrastructure and can facilitate prompt and coordinated fieldwork.
+These advances make it possible not only to document endangered languages, but also to integrate and analyze that body of knowledge in unprecedented ways.
 Computerization of speech and universal Internet access is transforming the practice of linguistics in the area of endangered languages.

-- · Linguists will be able to work from the same data sets rather than from informally collected data. - The data will be searchable in a large variety of ways.
-For example, finding all occurrences of a particular phoneme in a database will become feasible. - The recorded sounds of a language will be available.
+- Linguists will be able to work from shared, common sets of data, rather than from isolated personal data collections. - The data will be searchable in a large variety of ways.
+For example, finding all occurrences of a particular phoneme or syntactic feature in a database will become feasible. - The recorded sounds of a language will be available.
 Linguists will be able to check written transcriptions; they will be able to focus more attention on such matters as intonation in syntax. - Interoperable digital repositories will be created. - Interoperability will drive the development of a unified ontology for linguistics, eventually replacing inconsistent descriptive terminologies.